-Like so many moments in my parenting journey I had a plan for when I would get potty training over and done by.
+Like so many moments in my parenting journey I had a plan for when I would get potty training my toddler over and done by.

 I wanted it done and dusted in the summer, so that any accidents were easier to dry in the warm weather and there were fewer layers of clothing to be soaked.